skrantzman/DNN_Tailwind/docs/Installation.md

 ### Build Project

-Now that the dependencies are install for the development environment, we should now build the project to make sure all css files are up to date.
+Now that the dependencies are installed for the development environment, we should now build the project to make sure all css files are up to date.

 Run: `gulp build`

 This will rebuild your style.css file to include any changes that may have been made to your tailwind.config.js, tailwind.css and custom-\*.css files in addition to other task.

-With the repo cloned, all of the dependencies installed, and the project built, your dev environment is ready to go!
+With the repo cloned, all the dependencies installed, and the project built, your dev environment is ready to go!